Rhizi/rhizi/README.md

 rhizi
 =====

-A collaborative editor for organising, communicating, and analysing data in graph form
+A collaborative editor for organising, communicating, and analysing data in graph form.
+A.K.A The spreadsheet of tomorrow